6 Best Affordable Gibson Alternatives

 All looks aside, Epiphone added a Fishman Sonicore active pickup system to this singing bird so you can plug it in and get amped.

-I definitely recommend the Epiphone Hummingbird Studio because it hits every mark on the checklist of a Gibson acoustics fan: great playing, tonally balanced, and absolutely gorgeous to look at.
+I definitely recommend the Epiphone Hummingbird Studio as a Gibson Hummingbird alternative because it hits every mark on the checklist of a Gibson acoustics fan: great playing, tonally balanced, and absolutely gorgeous to look at.
 It’s hard to argue with a company that offers inspired Gibson alternatives for the budget-minded guitarist.

 There you have it folks: Six affordable alternatives to classic Gibson guitars.
 While you save up for your dream guitar, it doesn’t hurt to pick up an affordable version beforehand.